jmrr/phd_thesis/Corrections/list_of_changes.md

   - [x] Fixed, added Gong and Xiang.

-19. Important information is missing in several references [87], [77], [33], [144] (revise all references)
+19. Important information is missing in several references [87], [77], [33],
+ [144], (revise all references):
+ I have revised all the references, deleting unnecessary URLs, adding 'Accessed + date' for webpage resources and added the missing details in the following ones:

- - 87: Klein and Murray
+ - [x] 87: Klein and Murray
- - 77 Huitl, Rinshagen...
+ - [x] 77 Huitl, Rinshagen...
- - 33 Jorge Cham (Accessed...)
+ - [x]33 Jorge Cham (Accessed...)
- - 144 mine, code.
+ - [x] 144 mine, code.

 20. The thesis report would benefit from proofreading